centre-for-humanities-computing/chicago_corpus/README.md

 <img src="https://github.com/centre-for-humanities-computing/chicago_corpus/raw/main/documentation/img/chicago_wordcount.png" width="45%" align="right" />

-The corpus of texts from which we constructed our dataset was assembled by Hoyt Long and Richard Jean So in the [Textual Optics Lab](https://textual-optics-lab.uchicago.edu/us_novel_corpus); it encompasses 9088 novels published in the United States between 1880 and 2000 and was compiled based on the number of libraries holding each title (based on the [WorldCat](https://search.worldcat.org) catalogue), favoring works with a higher number of library holdings.
+The corpus of texts from which we constructed our dataset was assembled by Hoyt Long and Richard Jean So in the [Textual Optics Lab]; it encompasses 9088 novels published in the United States between 1880 and 2000 and was compiled based on the number of libraries holding each title (based on the [WorldCat](https://search.worldcat.org) catalogue), favoring works with a higher number of library holdings.

 <br>